UoB-COMSM0166/2025-group-28/README.md

 </div>
 <br>

-With our feautures prioritised, we were able to visualise the boundaries and functionality of AstroCat, using our five personas to create use case diagram.
-This helped us to see the relative significance of different use-cases within our game - for example, as can be seen below, many of our persona's use cases involve configuring the game, validating the effort we put in to making the settings panel as usable as possible:
+With our features prioritised, we were able to visualise the boundaries and functionality of AstroCat, using our five personas to create a use case diagram.
+This helped us to see the relative significance of different use cases within our game - for example, as can be seen below, many of our personas' use cases involve configuring the game, validating the effort we put in to making the settings panel as usable as possible:

 <img src="https://github.com/user-attachments/assets/11fa5103-e973-4d0b-a781-7b7a661ba79d">